The Avenues (Jacksonville)

 The Avenues (also referred to and often known as Avenues Mall) is a two-level regional shopping mall located on the southside of Jacksonville, Florida, and opened in 1990 on the Interstate 95 corridor, and is off exit 339 at the intersection of U.S. 1 (Philips Highway) and Southside Boulevard.
 The mall, managed by Simon Property Group, which manages 25% of it, has a parking deck on the northwestern side.
-Its anchor stores are Belk, Dillard's, and JCPenney.
+Its anchor stores are Belk, Dillard's, JCPenney and furniture source.
 Other stores located at the mall include Aldo, H&M, LOFT, BoxLunch, Build-A-Bear Workshop, MAC, LUSH Fresh Handmade Cosmetics, Pandora, and Le Macaron French Pastries.
+There is currently an Elev8 Fun entertainment center under construction and expected to open as a future anchor.